The Pensions Regulator (TPR) has published a guidance framework for defined benefit (DB) superfunds and related DB consolidation vehicles.

 The employer in relation to the transferring pension scheme is expected to go through TPR's clearance procedure.
 In broad terms, the clearance procedure exists to provide comfort that TPR will not exercise its moral hazard powers in relation to a transaction, by having TPR scrutinise it in advance.
 As part of this scrutiny, TPR will expect to see the due diligence carried out by the ceding trustees on the superfund.

 TPR has already published separate guidance for trustees which are considering a transfer to a superfund.
+UPDATE: More detailed guidance for trustees and employers has been published in October 2020.

 What does this mean for employers and trustees?